A Square Knot

 to make the two loops.

 Clasp by making a circle with the knots as

-Tie a Square knot with
+Tie a the first half of a Square knot with

-to the other end of the item you are making,
+to the other end of the design you are

 using any text or images on Free Macrame

 Patterns, you are agreeing to ourTerms